You want your home to feel inviting, warm, and hospitable. Here are smart ways to make it feel better.

 But it’s not just the organization and paint color in your home that can influence your mental health.
 The indoor temperature and overall airflow of your home can, too.

-A too-cold house has shown to have negative effects on your mental health.
+Uncomfortable home temperatures can have negative effects on your mental health.

 World Health Organization